shawk17/563-shawk17/Project3/README.md

 To use this in a submit make sure you have a `conf.gro`, as well as a `job.mdp` file, and then you can use `bash gro-step job`.
 ##### submit script
 In my submit script I am exporting `GMXLIB=$HOME/GMXLIB`, this is will be different on you machine depending on were your gromacs data is.
-You can also see the [submit](specs\submit.sh)
+You can also see the [submit](info/submit.sh) to get the nodes requested, time allocation for the job, and other submission script specifications.
+If you don't use Borah these will be different.

 #### Plumed Commands
+To get the Q6 you can use the [plumed.dat](info/plumed_xtc.dat) file to get your outputs

 `plumed driver --plumed plumed_xtc.dat --mf_xtc prd.xtc`
 ### Make Specifications